Welcoming and Affirming Environment

 Growing

-sometimes offer opportunities for input and feedback about school and classroom culture from students and families.
+I sometimes (about 2-3 times per year) offer opportunities for input and feedback about school and classroom culture from students and families.

 Utilizing

-regularly offer opportunities for input and feedback about school and classroom culture from students and families and I make an effort to include traditionally marginalized groups.
+I regularly (about 3+ times per year) offer opportunities for input and feedback about school and classroom culture from students and families with efforts to include marginalized groups.

 Transforming

-regularly offer opportunities for input and feedback about school and classroom culture from families and students with efforts to include traditionally marginalized groups and regularly use it to inform adjustments going forward.
+I regularly (about 3+ times per year) offer opportunities for input and feedback about school and classroom culture from families and students with efforts to include marginalized groups, and I regularly use the input to inform adjustments going forward.

 Selected Rating: None